ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Methods

 \subsection{Encoder}

-The input observation $x_{t}$ is a RGB-D image of height $H$ and width $W$ for each time-step $t\in\left\{1\ldots T \right\}$.
-RGB-D depth images are converted into the point clouds $p_{t}$ using the known camera parameters (extrinsic and intrinsic).
-The point clouds $p_{t}$ and the RGB channels of $x_{t}$ are then concatenated and encoded into a point embedding $\zeta^{H_{1}\times W_{1}\times D}$.
+The input observation $\mathbf{x}_{t}$ is a RGB-D image of height $H$ and width $W$ for each time-step $t\in\left\{1\ldots T \right\}$.
+RGB-D depth images are converted into the point clouds $\mathbf{p}_{t}$ using the known camera parameters (extrinsic and intrinsic).
+The point clouds $\mathbf{p}_{t}$ and the RGB channels of $\mathbf{x}_{t}$ are then concatenated and encoded into a point embedding $\zeta^{H_{1}\times W_{1}\times D}_{t}$.
 This is achieved using a U-Net-like backbone module \citep{ronneberger2015u} consisting of several KPConv layers \citep{thomas2019kpconv}.
 A KPConv layer is an extension of a 2D convolutional neural network (CNN) layer for point clouds, which preserves the translation invariance properties of CNNs.
 For computational efficiency, output embeddings are upsampled to the resolution of the first downsampled embedding using trilinear interpolation.
-An aggregation layer is required to summarise the global information for encoding the background information into the latent representation $\mathbf{z}^{bg}$.
-For classification tasks, average pooling was adopted for aggregation \citep{thomas2019kpconv}.
-However, the pooling is not suitable for capturing the location information of the input features.
-Instead, we use a KPConv-aggregate layer to aggregate the output features, initialising a convolutional kernel at the coordinate centre.
-In this way, global spatial information is preserved and encoded in the relative distances between the output features and the kernel points.
-Following prior work \citep{engelcke2021genesis}, we additionally build two heads upon the output embedding $\zeta$, with one predicting the colour embedding $\zeta^{H_{1}\times W_{1}\times D_{c}}_{c}$ for the IC-SBP, and the other predicting the feature embedding $\zeta^{H_{1}\times W_{1}\times D_{f}}_{f}$ for other encoding tasks.
+Following prior work \citep{engelcke2021genesis}, we additionally build two heads (point-wise MLPs) upon the output embedding $\zeta_{t}$, with one predicting the colour embedding $\zeta^{H_{1}\times W_{1}\times D_{c}}_{c,t}$ for the IC-SBP, and the other the feature embedding $\zeta^{H_{1}\times W_{1}\times D_{f}}_{f,t}$ for other encoding tasks.